vuongptnguyen/Whiteblock_User_Guide/docs/get_started.rst

 .. code-block:: console

   $ whiteblock netconfig delay 1 1 200

+The above commands configure the amount of latency between nodes and follows this format: delay <engine number> <path number> <amount>.

+The first `1` value refers to emulation engine 1, the second 1 refers to VLAN path 1.
+The `200` valuerefers to the total amount of one-way latency, which translates to milliseconds.

   $ whiteblock netconfig on 1

-The first command above use the delay condition for network emulation.
-The command follow this format: delay <engine number> <path number> <amount>.

-The first 1 refers to the emulation engine1, the second 1 refers to the VLAN path1.
-The 200 here refers to the one-way latency of 200ms.
-The second command above turn on the netconfig on engine1.
+This command turns the netconfig engine on and implements latency on  on engine 1.

-To turn the netconfig off, you can write:
+To turn disbale netconfig, use the following command:

 .. code-block:: console